Lind-Project/lind-wasm-example-grates/examples/imfs-grate/README.md

 ## Testing

-POSIX compliance is validate through `pjdfstest`, a widely adopted test suite for file systems for both BSD and Linux file systems.
-The tests are executed natively on Linux, which required modifications to `pjdfstest` in order to support a persisten test runner capabla of maintaining FS state.
+POSIX compliance is validated through `pjdfstest`, a widely adopted test suite for file systems for both BSD and Linux file systems.
+The tests are executed natively on Linux, which required modifications to `pjdfstest` in order to support a persistent test runner capable of maintaining FS state in memory.

 `pdjfstest` provides a comprehensive list of assertions each designed to verify a specific FS property.
 This approach allows for easier detection of edge-cases.